My Mom & Dad, Lydia & Saunie, get married.

 Mom & Dad’s anniversary was July 5.
 So this is a late announcement.

-It mentions Dad was stationed at Tyndal Field, Panama City, FL.
+It mentions Dad was stationed at Tyndall Field, Panama City, FL.
 I had forgotten about their Florida “honeymoon.”
-As a married soldier, they had off barracks housing — in a trailer park.
+As a married soldier, he was entitled to non-barracks housing — in a trailer park.

 One morning after Dad had left for the base, Mom awakened to the trailer rocking vigorously — left to right, right to left.
 She grabbed her robe and, before she had it totally wrapped around herself, she was OUT of the trailer.
 Pounding almost hysterically, she bashed on the neighboring trailer door for help.
 Fortunately, the man-of-the-trailer was home and went to investigate while my Mother was calmed down by his wife.
 My Mother was not amused when he came back laughing.
 “What?” she demanded.
 “Well, Lydia, it’s a family of wild pigs scratching their backs against the bottom of your trailer.”